 Hamilton is a very small village located in the state of New York.
 With a population of 4,100 people and just one neighborhood, Hamilton is the 377th largest community in New York.
-Hamilton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Hamilton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Hamilton is a decidedly white-collar village, with fully 95.32% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hamilton is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Hamilton who work in teaching (20.12%), management occupations (14.84%), and office and administrative support (11.48%).